 In the interests of both sustainability and better performance, more owners are accepting and even encouraging the use of supplementary cementitious materials such as fly ash and slag cement.

-Beton can develop a concrete specification that meets your needs.
+If you’re an engineer or owner, Beton can develop a concrete specification that meets your needs.
 Or if you’re a contractor who must meet someone else’s specification, we can design a durable concrete for you.
 We’ll conduct any testing you need to demonstrate that it works.
-And if you need us to, we’ll come to your job site to make sure everything goes smoothly.
+And of course if you need us to, we’ll come to your job site to make sure everything goes smoothly.